Vahid-Kh/TechRadarCompiler/README.md

 pyinstaller --onefile -w html2py.py
 Place the html2py.exe file together with the TechRadarInputs.xlsx in the same directory.

-Run html2py.exe and enjoy the radar visualization.
+Run html2py.exe and enjoy the radar visualization using the excel file in the same folder.(No need to have Python nor HTML editor to change and input the excel file).
+It can handle from 3 to 8 sections(technology domains) and anything else will crash. :)

 Usage Instructions
 Save the Excel file with input data in a local directory and specify its path in the filename variable within the script.